alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

     - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
     - Run `pwsh { ./Setup_SHM_AAD_Domain.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
       - :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
 This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.
+      - :warning: If you do not do this before running the next script, you will have to exit Powershell and start it again.
+      - :warning: **Windows:** If the `Connect-AzureAD` command is unavailable, you may need to manually import the correct cross platform module by running `Import-Module AzureAD.Standard.Preview`.
       - **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
 Could not find or load a specific file.
 (0x80131621)` then you may need to try again in a fresh Powershell terminal.
     - :warning: Due to delays with DNS propagation, occasionally the script may exhaust the maximum number of retries without managing to verify the domain.
 If this occurs, run the script again.
 If it exhausts the number of retries a second time, wait an hour and try again.

 ## 5. Deploy key vault for SHM secrets and create emergency admin account

+From your **deployment machine**
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within Powershell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
   - Run `pwsh { ./Setup_SHM_KeyVault_And_Emergency_Admin.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
     - :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
 This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.
     - **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
 Could not find or load a specific file.
 (0x80131621)` then you may need to try again in a fresh Powershell terminal.

 - This will take **a few minutes** to run.

 The User who creates the AAD will automatically have a **guest** account created in the AAD, with the Global Administrator (GA) Role.
 Users with this role have access to all administrative features in Azure Active Directory).
 You will use this account for almost all administration of the Safe Haven Azure AD.